flopezag/tutorials.secured-OrionLD/README.md

 or moved into the business logic of the application - they should not be dealt with within **Keyrock**.

-To create a new permission via the REST API, send a POST request to the `/applications/{{application-id}}/permissions` endpoint containing the `action`and `resource` along with the `X-Auth-Token` header from a previously logged in user (Alice).
+To create a new permission via the REST API, send a POST request to the `/applications/{{application-id}}/permissions` endpoint containing the `action`and `resource` along with the `X-Auth-Token` header from a previously logged-in user (Alice).

 #### :nine: Request